Halo® Laser

 When will I see results after my Halo laser treatment?

 Results emerge gradually in the week after an initial treatment.
 In the first 2 or 3 days, you’ll notice some redness, swelling, and a slight bronze tinge in the treatment area.
-By the third or fourth day after the procedure, the skin begins lightly flaking and reveals fresh skin.
+By the third or fourth day after the procedure, the skin begins to flake and reveal fresh skin.
 Expect to see optimal results in the first 2 or 3 weeks.

 If you’re ready to learn more about your treatment with the Halo laser, request an appointment online or call our office at (208) 881-5351 to meet with Dr. Freeman or our laser specialists.